Projects

 Fortunately, the system has now reached its final destination and the photographs above demonstrate that all materials stored in the container arrived safely.
 VoltaView will be returning to Tanzania to teach a local company to install the system and train a local engineer in its operation and maintenance in the coming weeks.

 March 2023 – Project Completion: The system is now installed and fully functioning.
-Impacts of the project are below:
+Estimated positive impacts of the project are below:

 October 2023 – Six-Month Update: Since March, the average daily potable water consumption as been 600 litres.
 Average electricity generated has been 22kWh per day, which equates to 4 tonnes CO2e emissions avoided over the six month period and has saved the school EUR 2,400 on fuel costs.